 The word for computer, “tölva” is a combination of the old term “völva” (fortune teller) and the T from the word “tala” (number).
 So, essentially, “computer” is “numeric teller” in Icelandic.

-The word “sjónvarp” (television) is composed of the words “sjón” (sight) and “varp” (projection).
 “Rafmagn” (electricity) is composed of “raf” (electron) and “magn” (mass).
 So many words make total sense when you know the individual words within them, such as “ísskápur” (ice closet = fridge) or “frystikista” (frozen chest = freezer).

-The Icelandic Language is Popular
+The Icelandic Language Is Popular

+Icelanders are very proud of their language, and indeed, there’s a 100 percent literacy rate in the country.
 There’s also an endless amount of Icelandic books to discover.
 According to statistics, one in every five Icelanders will write a book in their lifetime.
 Before every Christmas, there’s a surge of new books being released, and this rush is aptly named “jolabokarflod” or “YuleBookFlood.”

 - See also: Icelandic Literature for Beginners